 - Filters out harmful ultraviolet (UV) rays

 The right lens implant for you will depend on the results of a thorough eye examination.
-Dr. Brooks can discuss the benefits and drawbacks of each lens implant option with you in more detail during your appointment to determine which lens option is best for you.
+Dr. Brooks can discuss each lens type in more detail during your appointment to determine which lens option is best for you.

 If you have further question about Toric lenses for astigmatism, please contact Brooks Eye Associates today or call (972) 403-1110 to schedule an appointment.
 We serve patients throughout Plano, Frisco, and Dallas, Texas.

 Treatments for Astigmatism in Cataract Patients

 Fortunately, Dr. Brooks can correct your Astigmatism at the same time he is performing your cataract procedure.
 Specially designed Toric IOLs are now available that can permanently correct Astigmatism.
-These lenses are designed with a specific shape that counter balances the irregularity that causes the Astigmatism in the first place.
-Thanks to their unique design, Toric IOLs are designed to refocus light rays as they pass through the lens and position them properly and in focus on the retina.
-The result is correction of your astigmatism and complete restoration of your distance vision.
+These lenses are designed with a specific shape that counterbalances the irregularity that causes the Astigmatism.
+Thanks to their unique shape, Toric IOLs are designed to refocus light rays as they pass through the lens and position them properly and in focus on the retina.
+The result is the correction of your astigmatism and complete restoration of your distance vision.